-To bring up the command line, use the Finder to navigate to Applications->Utilities and double-click on the Terminal
+To bring up the command line, use the Finder to navigate to Applications->Utilities and double-click on the Terminal application.
+This will bring up a window like the following:

 OSX Terminal

 You can open several Terminal windows at once.
 This is often helpful.